SCENE 01 / THERMAL IMAGING

 Can thermal be used for wildlife?

-Yes, thermal imaging is excellent for wildlife—detecting animals by their body heat in complete darkness without any illumination that might disturb them.
-It's valuable for nocturnal wildlife documentation.
+Yes, thermal imaging works well for wildlife.
+It spots animals by their body heat in full darkness, with no lighting that might disturb them.
+That makes it valuable for nocturnal wildlife records.

 Is thermal footage useful for documentaries?

-Thermal adds unique perspective to documentaries—showing how buildings lose heat, visualizing athletic performance, revealing hidden animal activity, or illustrating scientific concepts about temperature.
+Thermal adds a fresh angle to documentaries.
+It can show how buildings lose heat, track how athletes move, reveal hidden animal activity, or explain science ideas about temperature.

 Can thermal footage be composited?